airladon/FigureOne/docs/README.md

 -   `border` **[Array][1049]&lt;[Array][1049]&lt;[Point][1064]>>** each array of points defines a closed boundary or border of the element.
 An element may have multiple closed borders.
-A border defines where a shape can be touched, or how it bounces of diagram boundaries
+A border defines where a shape can be touched, or how it bounces of figure boundaries
 -   `holeBorder` **[Array][1049]&lt;[Array][1049]&lt;[Point][1064]>>** areas where a shape cannot be touched

-## DiagramPrimitives
+## FigurePrimitives

 Built in dagiagram primitives.